james-kaddissi/universal_project_manager/README.md

 a. warnings for a project not being a upm project should ALWAYS inform of the upm init command for example: 'use upm init in the root of your project to initialize a UPM project'.

-upm open <PROJECT_NAME> - changes terminal directory to projects root and opens the root in the configured editor. project_name must be recognized as a upm project.
+*upm open project_name - changes terminal directory to projects root and opens the root in the configured editor. project_name must be recognized as a upm project.* Finished but needs platform checks for Unix.

 upm list <ARGUMENT_> - lists details about the argument:

-a. editors - lists supported text editors (configurable by upm config)
+*a. editors - lists supported text editors (configurable by upm config)*

-b. templates - lists the names of all templates saved by your UPM (default + custom)
+*b. templates - lists the names of all templates saved by your UPM (default + custom)* May need to remove README?

-c. licenses - lists the names of all licenses saved by your UPM (default + custom)
+*c. licenses - lists the names of all licenses saved by your UPM (default + custom)*

 d. projects - lists the names of all projects with their relevant language/main/path info

-e. packages - lists the names of all added packages/modules
+f. preferences - lists the preference configuration of your version.

 upm delete <OPTIONAL_NAME> - deletes the current directory and removes from project list or deletes the name of the upm project supplied.

+determine a finalize list of supported languages.